-So, the old part of town, more very faded Portuguese town houses, grass growing in the gutters, the Fortaleza, the Presidential Palace (no photos allowed), the Peace Monument and the bustling market is viewed through a soporific haze.
+So, the old part of town, more very faded Portuguese town houses, grass growing in the gutters, the Fortaleza d’Amura (still being used by the military), the Presidential Palace (no photos allowed), the Peace Monument and the bustling market is viewed through a soporific haze.
 This is a very poor country and there is little (other than the palace) that appears to be well maintained.
+And even that has war damage on its neo-classical façade.

 Innocencio is departing today.
 He only filled in for the recalcitrant Mountaga, but he’s done a good job.
 At our last lunch together, he tells me that the British are well regarded here.
 If someone is strong, they are described as ‘Britanicos.’